parcio/julea/doc/db-code.md

 This document describes some details on the JULEA database client, backend, their communication and the db-util library.

-## Comments on the JULEA-DB API
+## Comments on the Public JULEA-DB API

+One core concept of the public API is the selector.
+Selectors are either disjunctions or conjunctions of comparisons between fields and values.
+They may be nested (using `j_db_selecor_add_selector`) to create selections like `A and B and (C or D)`.
+They are passed to regular queries and update/delete operations.

+Additionally, they are used to represent joins on different schemas (using `j_db_selector_add_join`).
+Selectors that contain joins can not be used for update/delete operations.

+Some other constraints/properties are:

 - Joins and Adds are only allowed in the same namespace.
-(TODO add this to doc string)
 - Modifying a selector A after joining/adding it to B does not update B.
 - Joining/Adding selector A to B moves join and sub-selector information from A to B.
 - While joining two selectors, fields of the respective primary schemas must be used.